Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Preliminaries

 \defproblem{\textsc{(Generalized) SFVS-C}} {A chordal graph $G = (V, E)$, a terminal set $T \subseteq V$, a marked edge set $M \subseteq E$, and an integer $k$.} {Determine whether there is a subset of vertices $S \subseteq V$ of size at most $k$, such that neither edges in $M$ nor $T$-cycles exist in $G - S$.}

-We have the following simple observation: Suppose there exists a $T$-triangle $abc$ such that vertex $b$ is a $2$-degree vertex in the graph.
-In any solution, at least one of the vertices $a$, $b$, and $c$ must be included.
-However, if vertex $b$ is included in the solution, we can replace it with either $a$ or $c$ without affecting the solution's feasibility.
+We have the following simple observations.
+Let $abc$ be a $T$-triangle with a degree-$2$ vertex $b$ in the graph.
+Any solution must contain at least one of the vertices $a$, $b$, and $c$.
+If vertex $b$ is included in the solution, we can replace it with either $a$ or $c$ without affecting the solution's feasibility.
 Consequently, we can simplify the graph by removing $b$ and marking edge $ac$.
 This observation motivates the consideration of the generalized version.

 The equivalence between the original and generalized versions is apparent, allowing us to simply use \textsc{SFVS-C} to denote the generalized version.
 An instance of our problem is denoted by $\mathcal{I} = (G, T, M, k)$.